‘Leaving Neverland’: HBO Releases New Trailer For Controversial Michael Jackson Documentary

 HBO has released a new trailer for its upcoming documentary, Leaving Neverland.
 The chilling clip reveals allegations by choreographer Wade Robson and computer programmer James Safechuck against Michael Jackson regarding sexual abuse by the singer while they stayed at his Neverland Ranch when they were children.

 Directed by Dan Reed, Leaving Neverland premiered at the 2019 Sundance Film Festival less than a month ago.
-The Jackson family have denied any allegations of sexual abuse or misconduct against children who stayed at Michael Jackson’s Neverland Ranch.
+The Jackson family has denied any allegations of sexual abuse or misconduct against children who stayed at Michael Jackson’s Neverland Ranch.

 “This is yet another lurid production in an outrageous and pathetic attempt to exploit and cash in on Michael Jackson,” the estate said in a statement to E!
 News.